Best Artificial Intelligence Stocks: 7 Picks To Buy and Watch Now

 Alphabet is a holding company with a long list of subsidiaries and standalone companies under its umbrella — Google being the largest.
 Its operating segments include Google Services, Google Cloud and Other Bets.

 If you’re familiar with the social media website Pinterest, you know it has an uncanny ability to predict things you might be interested in, or “pins.”
-It uses AI technology to do this, and its 433 million active users per month as of Q1 2022 seem happy with the visual data it provides.
+It uses AI technology to do this, and its 450 million active users per month as of the end of 2022 seem happy with the visual data it provides.

 Adobe Sensei is the company’s AI and machine learning technology.
 Layered on top of the insights gleaned from the Adobe Experience Cloud, Sensei can analyze data, predict the best ways to engage with customers and then analyze customer interactions afterward.